redhat-openshift-ecosystem/opct/docs/support-guide.md

 - OPCT CLI downloaded to the current directory
 - OpenShift e2e test suite exported to the current directory
 - Baseline results exported to the current directory
-- The Certification Result is in the current directory
+- The conformance result is in the current directory

 ### Exploring the failures <a name="review-process-exploring"></a>